Do you love fishing? Do you love fishing at night even better?

 Green underwater LED lights for fishing is considered more popular for catching fish, so you should always consider it.

 However, blue light also plays a significant role as some people use it during the day for attracting certain types of fish.
-Green underwater lights are mostly used in evening and night.
+Green underwater lights are mostly used in the evening and night.

 Blue seems to work well for attracting plankton.
 I guess it mimics the moon very well.
 If you leave a blue light in the water for a long time say over a few months, you may find that you will attract plankton feeding marine life like manta rays.

-Underwater fishing lights can be battery powered or if you need a really bright lamp they can run off a 12v battery pack.
+Underwater fishing lights can be battery-powered or if you need a really bright lamp they can run off a 12v battery pack.

 Are Fish attracted to light at night?

 They sure are.
-Appart from being inquisitive, most predatory fish will see a silhouette of the smaller baby fish and come in for the kill.
+Apart from being inquisitive, most predatory fish will see a silhouette of the smaller baby fish and come in for the kill.
 The smaller baitfish are there to eat any insects that will fall into the water after being attracted to the light.

 What types of fish have I caught with a green underwater led light?

-I find that these green lights work perfectly for bream, mullet, garfish, queenfish, squid, and trevally in salt water.
+I find that these green lights work perfectly for bream, mullet, garfish, queenfish, squid, and trevally in saltwater.

 In freshwater, I have caught Catfish, Trout, Perch, Crappie, and Cod.
 They are also good to attract shrimp and yabbies.
 Just put the lamp in a crab pot with some bait and come back in an hour to see what you have caught.

 I hope you can use these tips for the best use of your submersible LED fishing lights, and hopefully catch bigger fish in large quantities.
 They really work, the big monsters come out at night.
 If you are after some commercial underwater fishing lights then these guys are the experts.
+Otherwise, check out some cheap fishing lights at the bottom of the article.

 So, what are you waiting for?
 Just go and try out this new technology, it’s sort of like cheating but hey fishing is hard work when they are not biting.